-At John Foy & Associates, we’ve seen our share of injuries from head-on collisions.
-We’ve been a personal injury firm in Atlanta for more than 20 years, only serving clients who have been injured due to someone else’s negligence.
+As experienced personal injury lawyers, we’ve seen our share of injuries from head-on collisions.
+We’ve been a client-oriented law firm in Atlanta for more than 20 years, only serving clients injured due to someone else’s negligence.

-If you or a loved one has been injured in a head-on collision in Atlanta, there are some steps that you can take to ensure your own safety and help your chances of getting a good settlement.
-After a head-on collision, you should:
+If you or a loved one has been injured in a head-on collision in Atlanta, there are some steps you can take to ensure your safety and help your chances of getting a good settlement.

 - Report the accident immediately to the Atlanta police department.
-Their report will be a crucial record for future proceedings.
+Their report will be a vital record for future proceedings.

-- Exchange information with the other driver, including driver and car license numbers.
+- Exchange information with the other driver, including insurance details and car license numbers.

 - If there are witnesses, take their names and telephone numbers.

-- Use your smartphone to take photos of as much as possible about the road, including road information.
+- Use your smartphone to take photos of details about the road, including road information.

 - If anyone is injured, call an ambulance.
-If you were too injured in the accident to gather information, our seasoned investigators can recreate the accident by returning to the scene and poring through police and insurance reports.
+If you were too injured in the crash to gather information, our seasoned investigators could investigate the accident by returning to the scene and poring through police and insurance reports.

 - Seek medical treatment and call a personal injury attorney.